Chromagotchi/chromagotchi/README.md

 This was built as a hackathon project at hackTECH '14.
-Possible features to add in the future include making one pet persistent across your entire browser as it wanders between tabs, having the Chromogotchi attack ads on the webpage, audio, etc.
+Possible features to add in the future include making one pet persistent across your entire browser as it wanders between tabs, having the Chromogotchi attack ads on the webpage, audio, support across browsers/mobile, etc.

 Writen by:
 Lucas Ou-Yang, Blake Thiessen, Kelvin Lee, Jose Gallegos